MIBismuth/personal-webpage/hugo-website/content/posts/error-propagation/index.md

 ---
 title: "Error Propagation Calculator"
-sub-title: "A reflection on the first time I realized I could.
+subtitle: "A reflection on the first time I realized I could.
 Check out the [website](https://errorpropagation.com) and the project on [GitHub](https://github.com/MIBismuth/error-propagation-calculator)."
 author: "José Duarte Lopes"
 date: 2024-08-29

+post_title: "Error propagation: a reflection on my first time"
+post_summary: |
+    A retrospect on my first *real* web project back in 2023.

+    We failed to implement a backend (and why that was ok).

 toc_on: true
 numbering: true
 credits: true